Lenbok/scad-keyboard-cases/humla/README.md

 ### "Laptop Adaptor" case

-Since one use case when building this keyboard was as an comfortable alternative to the keyboard built-in to my work laptop (a HP Zenbook), this case is an adaptor that lets the humla sit over the top of the laptop keyboard.
+Since one use case when building this keyboard was as an comfortable alternative to the keyboard built-in to my work laptop (a HP ZBook Firefly), this case is an adaptor that lets the humla sit over the top of the laptop keyboard.
 Recesses corresponding to the laptop keys keep the humla positioned.